1. How do cold laser therapy devices (low laser light therapy), work?

 The laser would help reduce inflammation, therefore reducing her pain.

-12. Would a cold laser be a beneficial addition to an equine massage practice?
+12. Would a cold laser therapy device be a beneficial addition to an equine massage practice?

 13. Will this help a horse with arthritis?